How to Fix WordPress 400 Bad Request Error

 Contact Your Hosting Provider

 If none of the above solutions resolve the issue, there may be a server-side problem.
-In such cases, your hosting provider can assist in resolving the error.
+In such cases, your hosting provider can help determine the error.

 What to Request:

-- Request them to investigate firewall rules, server misconfigurations, or any recent changes that could be blocking legitimate requests from reaching the server.
+• Request that they investigate firewall rules, server misconfigurations, or any recent changes that may be blocking legitimate requests from reaching the server.

 Check: Top Free WordPress Hosting Providers in the USA